SzarR/resume/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by hand -->
 ### <span>Human Factors Researcher, Federal Aviation Administration</span> <span>May 2024 -- Current</span>

-*As a contractor for the FAA's Office of Aviation Safety (AVS), I provide data analysis to support human factors research, regulatory development, and safety initiatives.
-My work involves analyzing aviation safety data, identifying trends, and contributing insights to improve safety protocols, training, and systems across the National Airspace System (NAS).*
+>*As a contractor for the FAA's Office of Aviation Safety (AVS), I perform data analysis to support human factors research and regulatory development to improve safety and efficiency.*

 - An independent contract role to combine statistical significance testing with software programming to automate and scale flight simulator pilot performance studies.